DammyAA7/DammyAA7/README.md

 ### 💡 A little more about me:
 - 🌱 I’m currently learning **cloud computing & system design**
-- 🔭 I’m working on **[Overlap](https://github.com/DammyAA7/Overlapd)** a mobile app aimed to piggyback on existing routes and eliminate the need for extra vehicles on the road.
-Alongside this, I'm also working on **[Spotify Song recommendation feature](https://github.com/DammyAA7/spotify)**.
+- 🔭 I’m working on **[Overlap](https://github.com/DammyAA7/Overlapd)** a mobile app aimed at moving people and delivering packages by piggybacking on existing routes and eliminating the need for extra vehicles on the road.
+I'm also working on a **[Spotify Song recommendation feature](https://github.com/DammyAA7/spotify)**.
 A feature that sits on top of Spotify's web app and allows users to recommend songs to their friends.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/oluwadamilola-adebayo) | [Email](mailto:dammyade07@gmail.com)
 - ⚡ Fun fact: I love solving coding challenges and playing chess! 🏆♟️